jl2922/hps/README.md

 # HPS

-A C++11 Serialization Library for Highly Structured Data.
+A C++11 High Performance Serialization Library.

 [![Build Status](https://travis-ci.org/jl2922/hps.svg?branch=master&style=flat)](https://travis-ci.org/jl2922/hps)

 ## Overview

-HPS is a header-only C++11 library for serializing highly structured data, originally designed for high performance scientific computing where we need to efficiently serialize highly structured data to a sufficiently small and flat structure and pass them over the network, write them to the file system, or simply to compress them to reduce the memory consumption.
+HPS is a high performance header-only C++11 library for data serialization.
+It is designed for high performance computing where we need to efficiently serialize highly structured data or objects to a sufficiently small and flat structure and pass them over the network, write them to the file system, or simply to compress them to reduce the memory consumption.

 It has the **state of the art performance** regarding both the speed and the size of the serialized messages.
 Check the benchmarks below.

-In addition, it requires the least amount of human efforts to use for high performance computing or similar use cases.
+In addition, it requires the least amount of human efforts to use for common data structures in high performance computing, such as arrays, matrices, maps, etc.
 There is **no need for separate schema files or special data structures**, HPS works on STL containers and user-defined types directly, just like Boost but much faster.
 Also, there is no need to deal with extra compilation or linking of the library, HPS is header-only and all you need is `#include "path/to/hps.h"`.